Skip to navigation

 A small contingent of the Karni Mata Temple's rat population

-With my camel safari completed, I headed east to the town of Bikaner.
+With my camel safari completed, I headed east from Jaisalmer to the town of Bikaner.
 I'd decided to stop here on the unavoidably convoluted way to Amritsar, and reading about it, it had sounded like a fun place to visit.
 In the event, Bikaner itself was overshadowed by the Karni Mata Temple in nearby Deshnok, which is one of the most astounding sights I've ever seen.
 A 30km bus ride out of town, the Karni Mata Temple is, on the face of it, just another Hindu temple, but go inside and it's a scream.
 Literally.

 Karni Mata Temple